-(i) has been convicted in any court of a crime punishable by imprisonment for a term exceeding one year;
+(i) has been convicted in any court of a crime punishable by imprisonment for a term exceeding one year [felony];

-For someone who has not fully studied the web of Minnesota gun laws, the above excerpt, in isolation, could be misleading.
+The above excerpt, alone, could mislead a person who has not studied the web of Minnesota gun laws.
 It seems to say that a felony conviction will result in an indefinite loss of civil rights to firearms.
 But below we discuss the other, specific Minnesota statutes to the contrary.

 Why a Minnesota felony conviction doesn’t trigger loss of gun rights

-The general rule: Following a Minnesota conviction, civil rights to firearms are restored by operation of statute at the completion of, or discharge from sentence “the same as if such conviction had not taken place.”
+The general rule: Following a Minnesota conviction, a statute restores civil rights to firearms at the completion of, or discharge from sentence “the same as if such conviction had not taken place.”
 Minnesota Statutes §609.165:

 “RESTORATION OF CIVIL RIGHTS; POSSESSION OF FIREARMS AND AMMUNITION, Subdivision 1.
 Restoration.
 When a person has been deprived of civil rights by reason of conviction of a crime and is thereafter discharged, such discharge shall restore the person to all civil rights and to full citizenship, with full right to vote and hold office, the same as if such conviction had not taken place, and the order of discharge shall so provide.”

 Note that it doesn’t matter what level the conviction was – felony or misdemeanor.
-Gun rights are restored under this general rule statute upon discharge from sentence.
+This general rule statute restores gun rights upon discharge from sentence.
 Clearly, a Minnesota felony doesn’t always impair gun rights.

 But a Minnesota “felony crime of violence” conviction now causes a default lifetime ban

-One of the two major exceptions to the general rule stated above is Minnesota’s statute stripping civil rights to firearms for life for a “felony crime of violence” conviction.
+One of the two major exceptions to the general rule, above, is Minnesota’s “felony crime of violence” statute.
+It strips civil rights to firearms for life for a “felony crime of violence” conviction.
 Minnesota Statutes §609.165 RESTORATION OF CIVIL RIGHTS; POSSESSION OF FIREARMS AND AMMUNITION:

 “Subd.
 1a.
 Certain convicted felons ineligible to possess firearms or ammunition.
 The order of discharge must provide that a person who has been convicted of a crime of violence, as defined in section 624.712, subdivision 5, is not entitled to ship, transport, possess, or receive a firearm or ammunition for the remainder of the person’s lifetime.
 Any person who has received such a discharge … whose ability to possess firearms and ammunition has been restored under subdivision 1d, shall not be subject to the restrictions of this subdivision.“

 The specific list of crimes defined as “felony crimes of violence” is in Minnesota Statutes §624.712, subdivision 5.
 A listed crime triggers a lifetime loss of civil rights.
 Otherwise, discharge from felony probation or sentence will generally restore gun rights by law.
-It’s important to check the list, since despite the label, many convictions on the list are factually non-violent and listed as a technicality, notably marijuana crimes.
+It’s important to check the list.
+Because despite the “crimes of violence” label, many listed convictions are factually non-violent and technicalities, notably marijuana crimes.

 Exception to the exception: restoration of gun rights after a Minnesota “felony crime of violence” indefinite ban

-What if a “felony crime of violence” conviction impairs civil rights to firearms?
+What if a “felony crime of violence” conviction does indefinitely impair civil rights to firearms?
 A court order or a pardon can restore them.
-For more on that see our page: Restoration of Civil Rights to Firearms in Minnesota
+For more on that, see our page: Restoration of Civil Rights to Firearms in Minnesota

 What about a federal statute saying a felony conviction triggers a loss of gun rights?

 Federal laws are in need of some housecleaning, to convey clear meaning.
-Bottom line – federal law says that state laws take away and restore civil rights to guns.
+But bottom line – federal law says that state laws that take away, can restore civil rights to guns.

 The United States Supreme Court explains

-This United States Supreme Court case offers the most succinct explanation:
+This United States Supreme Court case offers a succinct explanation: